9406012766/fabzero/project.md

 ![Soldering of components](img/prototype.jpeg "PCB")

-After made Trace and cut on the PCB, we soldered the required components as the schematic diagram.
+After made Trace and cut on the PCB, we soldered the required components as per the schematic diagram.